 This is exactly what a “How I Work” or a “How We Work” document is for.

 Typically you would deliver this as part of the client onboarding process.
 Personally, I have a client welcome kit that I give my clients when we start working together.
 All of the professional boundaries I have set are listed there.

-Check out the Systematic Marketing School to see examples and templates of How We Work and Client Welcome Kit examples!
+Check out The Systems Society to see examples and templates of How We Work and Client Welcome Kit examples!

 I know talking about “over-delivering” and “scope creep” can sound draining.
 The reality is that owning your own digital business can be incredibly freeing!
 It can give you the time, flexibility, and freedom to create a work environment that you’ve been dreaming of.
 Setting boundaries allows you to offer your best work, while ensuring that you don’t get taken advantage of or burnt out.